-- Add two tablespoons of vegetable oil in a small pan over low heat.
+- Add two tablespoons of vegetable oil to a small pan over low heat.

 - Add one tablespoon of minced/chopped garlic and start to saute it slowly until it turns golden brown.
-Remove the garlic from the oil immediately by pouring the fried garlic through wire mesh strainer.
-Keep the garlic and use the oil to cook the shrimps in the wok.
+Remove the garlic from the oil immediately by pouring the fried garlic through a wire mesh strainer.
+Keep the garlic and use the oil to cook the shrimp in the wok.

-- Add some salt and white pepper to the shrimps and mix well.
+- Add some salt and white pepper to the shrimp and mix well.

-- Arrange the shrimps in the wok and sears both side slowly until they are slightly charred.
+- Arrange the shrimp in the wok and sears both sides slowly until they are slightly charred.
 Remove and keep aside.

 - Crack two eggs.
 Separate the yolk from the whites.

 - Add the yolks and all the cooked rice to the wok over low heat.
-Mix the rice with the egg quickly before the eggs yolks harden.
+Mix the rice with the egg quickly before the egg yolks harden.